Solar vehicle: Solar buses

+Solar semi trailers

+Solar panels on semi trailers has been tested.
+There is over 100 square meters or over 1,000 square feet of surface area for solar on a 53 foot box trailer, on the top and sides.

 Single-track vehicles

 The first solar "cars" were actually tricycles or Quadracycles built with bicycle technology.
 These were called solarmobiles at the first solar race, the Tour de Sol in Switzerland in 1985.
 With 72 participants, half used solar power exclusively while the other half used solar-human-powered hybrids.
 A few true solar bicycles were built, either with a large solar roof, a small rear panel, or a trailer with a solar panel.

 Later more practical solar bicycles were built with foldable panels to be set up only during parking.
 Even later the panels were left at home, feeding into the electric mains, and the bicycles charged from the mains.
 Today highly developed electric bicycles are available and these use so little power that it costs little to buy the equivalent amount of solar electricity.
 The "solar" has evolved from actual hardware to an indirect accounting system.
 The same system also works for electric motorcycles, which were also first developed for the Tour de Sol.